 Use the risk acceptance process

 Finally, the last thing I want to say about patch management best practices is how to use the risk acceptance process.
 It’s not just about getting out of patching, or getting out of migrating that ancient Windows NT 3.51 server nobody likes to talk about.
-When you can’t update Java, look into the Java Deployment Ruleset, which allows you to build whitelists and route Java apps to specific JREs.
+When you can’t update Java, look into the Java Deployment Ruleset, which allows you to build allowlists and route Java apps to specific JREs.
 It doesn’t completely mitigate the problem but it goes a long way.
 Partner with security to deploy the Java Deployment Ruleset, then get a risk acceptance in place for those old JREs.

-Those are two ideas.
+That’s one idea.
 You’ll come up with others.